kenzauros/rharbor/README.md

-RHarbor - Remote Desktop Management Tool
+RHarbor - RDP/SSH Management Tool
 =====

-RHarbor helps you to manage your Remote Desktop connections.
+RHarbor helps you to manage your Remote Desktop and SSH connections.

 ## Features